alsmith151/TrackNado/README.md

 # UCSC Hub Maker

-This is a tools to quickly generate a UCSC hub from a set of files.
+Simple command line tool to quickly generate a UCSC hub from a set of files.

 ## Installation
 ```bash